2026 Pillar Guide

 - Step 3: Walk the perimeter first.
 Most casinos place high-denomination AP-eligible games (Dollar Storm, Wonder 4 Boost, dollar Lightning Link) along the outside walls of the floor.
 Walk the perimeter first to scout these high-value targets.

 - Step 4: Sweep the manufacturer banks.
 Move through the Aristocrat, IGT, and Light & Wonder sections in turn.
-Read every progressive meter and counter as you pass.
+Read every progressive counter and counter as you pass.
 Note any tiers or counters within trigger range without stopping.

 - Step 5: Check secondary areas.
 Restaurants, sportsbook annexes, and hotel-lobby slot pods often have low-traffic AP machines that other players overlook.
 Always include these in your loop.